-- Art.
+Art.
 2. Tournament Scoring to Eight Places.
 In tournaments scoring eight places, the winner of each championship quarterfinal should be awarded six place points, the winner of each championship semifinal should be awarded six additional place points and the winner of each championship final should be awarded four additional place points.
 The winner of the wrestle-back semifinals receives three points.
 In the previous wrestle-back round, the winner receives three points and before that, three points.
-The winner of third place, the winner of fifth place and the winner of seventh place should receive one additional place point. - Art.
+The winner of third place, the winner of fifth place and the winner of seventh place should receive one additional place point.

+Art.
 3. Tournament Scoring to Six Places.
 In tournaments scoring six places, the winner of each championship quarterfinal should be awarded four place points, the winner of each championship semifinal should be awarded six additional place points and the winner of each championship final should be awarded two additional place points.
 The winner of the wrestle-back quarterfinal match should receive four place points.
 The winner of the wrestle-back semifinals should receive three additional place points.
-The winner of third place and the winner of fifth place should receive two additional place points. - Art.
+The winner of the wrestle-back semifinals should receive three additional place points.
+The winner of the wrestle-back semifinals should receive three additional place points.
+The winner of third place and the winner of fifth place should receive two additional place points.

+Art.
 4. Tournament Scoring to Four Places.
 In tournaments scoring four places, the winner of each championship semifinal should be awarded seven place points and the winner of each championship final should be awarded three additional place points.
-The winner of each wrestle-back semifinal should receive two place points, and the winner of third place should receive two additional place points. - Art.
+The winner of each wrestle-back semifinal should receive two place points, and the winner of third place should receive two additional place points.

+Art.
 5. More Than One Entry per Institution.
-For individual team tournament scoring, when more than one competitor from the same institution competes in a given weight class, only the score for the competitor with the highest number of team points shall be used for calculating team points. - Art.
+For individual team tournament scoring, when more than one competitor from the same institution competes in a given weight class, only the score for the competitor with the highest number of team points shall be used for calculating team points.

+Art.
 6. True Placement Matches.
-When true placement matches are wrestled in an individual team advancement tournament, the team score shall be adjusted only if true placement matches are held at all possible weight classes. - Art.
+When true placement matches are wrestled in an individual team advancement tournament, the team score shall be adjusted only if true placement matches are held at all possible weight classes for the placement round(s) indicated by the tournament committee.

+Art.
 7. Tournament Advancement Points.
-With the exception of all placing matches, one team point shall be scored for each match won in the championship bracket and 1⁄2 point in the wrestle-back bracket.
-One point in the championship bracket and 1⁄2 point in the wrestle-back bracket shall be awarded for a bye if the wrestler receiving the bye wins in the next round. - Art.
+One team point shall be scored for each match won in the championship bracket and 1⁄2 point in the wrestle-back bracket.
+One point in the championship bracket and 1⁄2 point in the wrestle-back bracket shall be awarded for a bye if the wrestler receiving the bye wins in the next round.
+Advancement points are not given for placing matches or when a wrestler advances in a bracket because of a no contest resulting from an opponent reaching their daily match limit.

+Art.
 8. Bonus Points.
 Two additional points shall be scored for each match won by fall, default, forfeit, medical forfeit or disqualification throughout the tournament.
-A total of 11⁄2 points shall be awarded for each match won by a technical fall.
-One point shall be awarded for each match won by a major decision. - Art.
+A total of 11/2 points shall be awarded for each match won by a technical fall.
+One point shall be awarded for each match won by a major decision.
+Wrestlers who advance in a bracket because of a no contest resulting from an opponent reaching their daily match limit do not receive bonus points.

+Art.
 9. Failure to Make Weight.
 In individual advancement tournaments, failure to make weight shall be awarded as a forfeit to the opponent and points for the forfeit and advancement shall be scored.